Sandra Sully (songwriter): Songwriter

-Sandra Sully co-wrote Bobby Womack's "If You Think You're Lonely Now".
+Sully co-wrote Bobby Womack's "If You Think You're Lonely Now".
 In 2006 she was credited as a co-writer of Mariah Carey's Grammy Award–winning song "We Belong Together" which incorporated part of "If You're Think You're Lonely Now".
-Sandra received a Grammy certificate for "We Belong Together" and the BMI "Song of the Decade" award.
+She received a Grammy certificate for "We Belong Together" and the BMI "Song of the Decade" award.
 The album "The Emancipation of MiMi" sold over ten million copies worldwide.

 Sully also co-wrote "Angel" ,"Sometimes", and "Will You Be Mine?" for Anita Baker, as well as "Just Ain't Good Enough" for Johnnie Taylor.
 She was previously a member of The Love Machine, a 1970s international all-female singing and dancing group.
-Sandra co-wrote songs for the soundtrack of the movie Getting Over featuring The Love Machine.
+Sully co-wrote songs for the soundtrack of the movie Getting Over featuring The Love Machine.